daviddalpiaz/appliedstats/slr.md

 stop_dist_model = lm(dist ~ speed, data = cars)
 ```

 This line of code fits our very first linear model.
 The syntax should look somewhat familiar.
 We use the `dist ~ speed` syntax to tell `R` we would like to model the response variable `dist` as a linear function of the predictor variable `speed`.
 In general, you should think of the syntax as `response ~ predictor`.
-The `data = cars` argument then tells `R` that that `dist` and `speed` variables are from the dataset `cars`.
+The `data = cars` argument then tells `R` that the `dist` and `speed` variables are from the dataset `cars`.
 We then store this result in a variable `stop_dist_model`.

 The variable `stop_dist_model` now contains a wealth of information, and we will now see how to extract and use that information.
 The first thing we will do is simply output whatever is stored immediately in the variable `stop_dist_model`.